 The word Yoni is a Indian Sanskrit word for source, origin, nest, place of birth, the womb, vagina, creator, fertility, among many other synonyms.
-It refers to the Divine female principle, a concept of key importance in Indian Shaktism and Shaivism, as well as in Kaula and Tantra lineages.
-As such, Yoni Egg practices have their root in the so-called Neo-Tantra Movement.
+It refers to the Divine female principle, a concept of key importance in Indian Shaktism and Shaivism, as well as in Kaula and other Tantra lineages.
+Nevertheless, Yoni Egg practices have their root in the so-called Neo-Tantra Movement.

 The designation Jade — as used in Jade Egg — refers to the material a Vaginal Egg is made of, being Jade (a combination of certain minerals), either Nephrite Jade or Jadeite Jade.
 The Jade gemstone always had a special place in Chinese and Taoist culture.
 Jade was seen as very special, and widely used to create utilitarian, ceremonial, and decorative objects, but it was also thought to have a broad range of healing and protective properties.